 Do I Have to Bring It to the Party?

-If you're giving an actual gift, it might be best to bring the gift to the event.
+If you're giving an actual gift, it might be best to bring it to the event.
 However, if you see the host often, it's not wrong to give it after the party.
-Do make sure it's promptly after, preferably, within a week from the event.
+Do make sure it's promptly after, preferably within a week from the event.

 Should I Pull Them Aside to Give Them the Gift?

 If they greet you at the door, you can give it to them then.
-Otherwise, pull them aside when you see they have a moment.
+Otherwise, pull the host aside when you see an opportunity.
 Some people may not have brought a gift, and the hostess wouldn't want them to feel bad.

 Should They Open it in Front of Me?